Latch/openkit/documentation/user_kit.md

 ### Get building residents

-Partners can fetch a list of residents in a building that have active accesses.
+Partners can fetch a list of users in a building that are residents with active accesses.
 This will be done by using a partner-scoped token from the BE.

 1. GET residents request from the Partner BE to the Latch BE